 Second Day (Saturday)

 The menu is the same, except for the added energy drink and no extra bar.

 9:00 am – The macadamia and cashew nuts bar and herbal tea.

 12:00 pm – A cup of mushroom soup and delicious five olives.
 Again, the soup was not my favorite.

-3:00 pm – A cup of quinoa like instant soup, five more olives, and crisp coco treat.
+3:00 pm – A cup of quinoa like instant soup, five more olives, and a crisp cocoa treat.

 How I missed cooking!
 And I missed normal meals.
 Not to mention, I crave avocados and berries.
 However, I was not hungry.
-It just life without food is boring.
+It’s just life without food is boring.

 The third day is practically the same as the second.
 Breakfast is tea, one nut bar, and two NR-1 vitamin pills.
 The energy drink and a cup of hibiscus tea.
 Tomato soup for lunchtime, followed by Minestrone.
 Yak, I felt like vomiting.
 Good time to catch up on sleep.

 Even though the menu was pretty much the same as the previous day, the 4th day was one of the worst days.
 Provided that, I had to get back to work on Monday.
 And Mondays are typically one of the busiest days of the week.
 Given that, I’ve been super irritable.
 Trying to focus on breathing and having a perspective that my fast is nearly over didn’t help.